-Our mission is to tackle educational inequality by giving young people, particularly those from lower-income households, the strategies, skills and support they need to academic and career aspirations.
+Our mission is to tackle educational inequality by giving young people, particularly those from lower-income households, the strategies, skills and support they need to achieve their academic and career aspirations.

 Temi Kamson has a Masters in Civil Engineering from the University of Nottingham and a PGCE in Mathematics Education from the University of Cambridge.
 Having worked in state and independent schools, she set up the GT Scholars Programme with the goal of helping ambitious young people achieve their full potential, regardless of their socio-economic background.
 Temi can often be found writing, speaking and campaigning for social mobility and educational equality.

 David is an investor, advisor and Non-executive director in a range of start-ups and established companies.
 He is a former CEO and COO of technology, engineering and support service businesses.
 He brings a wealth of experience in delivering rapid and sustained improvements in results by focusing strategy and driving effective execution of growth and profitability improvement initiatives.

 Gila holds an MBA from London Business School.
 She is a social impact and investment specialist.
 Her expertise is in helping not-for-profits, achieve sustainability through strategic fundraising.
 She is fluent in French, Hebrew, and Arabic, and has a strong interest in innovative financing and impact investing.

 Anthony is a barrister at Church Court Chambers specialising in criminal defence.
 He graduated from the University of Durham and has volunteered and provided pro-bono support to a range of organisations.
 He has a keen interest in helping young people from working class backgrounds gain access to top universities and competitive professions.